eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 The Communication Middleware interfaces define how the middleware is started and how data flows in and out of it.
 To be able to have an easily exchangeable middleware and at the same time reduce the amount of code, the data flow is going through the Communication Channels also defined by the Common library.

+Furthermore, the gRPC Communication Middleware supports mutual Transport Layer Security (mTLS), providing an additional layer of security for any gRPC communication between the Ankaios Server and its connected Agents.
+This feature ensures that both the server and the agent are authenticated before establishing a secure connection, thereby protecting sensitive data from potential eavesdropping or tampering.

+To enable mTLS, the gRPC Communication Middleware leverages client and server certificates, which are managed within the Common Library.
+When an Agent attempts to connect to the Ankaios Server, it presents its certificate for verification.
+Similarly, the server presents its own certificate to the connecting Agent.
+If both certificates are valid and trusted, the connection is established securely using mTLS.

+By implementing this security measure, the gRPC Communication Middleware ensures that only authorized Agents can connect to the Ankaios Server, thereby enhancing the overall system's resilience against unauthorized access.

 ## Constraints, risks and decisions

 No Constraints or risks are known at the time of writing this document.